surratta/github-songbook/fly me to the moon.md

 c1: F     Dm    E7  Am7  A7

-c1: Dm7   G7    C   Am
+c1: Dm7   G7    Cmaj7   Am

-c1: Dm7   G7    C   E7
+c1: Dm7   G7    E7

 ## Verse

 c1: Am7                Dm7              G7           Cmaj7
 l1: Fill my heart with song, and let me sing forever more

 c1: F             Dm             E          Am   A7
-l1: you are all I long for all I worship & adore
+l1: you are all I long for all I worship and adore

 ## Chorus

 c1:    Dm7       G7            C    Am
 l1: In other words,  please be true!

-c1:    Dm7       G7
+c1:    Dm7       G7  ?
 l1: In other words

-c1:    Dm7          G G7   C
+c1:    Dm7          G G7   C  ?
 In other words  I love you!